Delightfully tender Blueberry Buttermilk Biscuits served with a warm homemade Blueberry Sauce.

 - Make a well in the center of the dry ingredients and pour in 1 cup of the buttermilk and melted butter.

-- Add the additional ¼ cup buttermilk if needed.
+Add the additional 1/4 cup buttermilk if needed.
 Use the spatula to fold the ingredients together making sure you don't smash the blueberries.
 Mix just until all flour is moistened.
+If the dough is very sticky, add more flour 1 tablespoon at a time (up to 1/4 cup) until it holds together without being wet.

-- Turn the dough out onto a clean, lightly floured work surface.
-Fold the dough in half a few times, making a quarter turn between each fold.
-Transfer the dough to the prepared baking sheet and form into an 8x8 inch square, about 1-inch thick.
+Gather the dough in your lightly floured hands and gently mold into a ball, Transfer to the prepared baking sheet and gently form into an 8x8 inch square, about 1-inch thick.

 - Flour a large knife or pizza cutter and cut the biscuits into 9 or 12 pieces.
 Do not separate the dough but leave them attached to one another.